OsmanKandemir/indicator-intelligence/README.md

 Indicator-Intelligence collects static files and related domains for target to do threat analysis.

-##### NOTE : You should definitely use it for legal penetrations tests.
+#### NOTE : You should definitely use it for legal penetrations tests.
 Responsibility belongs to user.

+##### Web scraping for GDPR

+###### Answer: unless you have the person's explicit consent it is now illegal to scrape an EU resident's personal data under GDPR.

 Fundamental logic method is similar to IOC.